Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 Arresting Hook System
 ---------------------

 The Phantom carries a retractable arresting hook for ground stopping in emergency takeoff and landing situations that will reach the strip overrun.
 Placing the Arresting Hook Handle in the front cockpit into the DOWN position will lower the hook in approximately five seconds.
 Lowering the hook will illuminate a red warning lamp in the Hook Handle, and illuminate the HOOK DOWN warning on the telelight panel.

+The system is not intended to be used for carrier operations.

 Drag Chute System
 -----------------